Kevin-Niv/yolo/Kubernetes-explanation.md

 ### Deploy the Application
 1. Apply Kubernetes Manifests
     - Ensure your manifest files (YAML) are correctly set up.
-These files should define deployments, services, and any other required Kubernetes resources.
+These files should define deployments, services,statefulsets and any other required Kubernetes resources.

+- `kubectl apply -f mongodb-deployment.yaml`
+- `kubectl apply -f backend-deployment.yaml`
+- `kubectl apply -f frontend-deployment.yaml`

+    - This will deploy the application:
+        - MongoDB StatefulSet: For database persistence.
+        - Backend Deployment: The backend service connected to MongoDB.
+        - Frontend Deployment: The frontend service exposing port 3000.

+### Verify Deployment
+1. Check Pods
+    - Verify that all pods are running correctly:
+- `kubectl get pods`